 BART has not received any complaints with ALPR technology installed at Macarthur Parking Garage.
 BART regularly receives complaints from passengers who have been victimized by property crimes in the District's parking lots.
-ALPR technology is one of the tools that they District may use to deter criminal activity in the parking lots.
+ALPR technology is one of the tools that they District may use to deter criminal activity in the parking areas as well as solve crimes for victims of property crimes in BART parking lots and garages.

 There were no violations of the Surveillance Use Policy for the ALPR technology.
-A review of the NCRIC ALPR audit log revealed that the BART Police Crime Analyst has requested ALPR Data on twelve occasions from May 13-29, 2020.
-All twelve requests were for a specific police case number requesting information on stolen, wanted or suspect vehicles.
+A review of the NCRIC ALPR audit log revealed that the BART Police Investigation Unit Department requested ALPR Data on 14 occasions from July 2020 to June 2021.
+All 14 requests were for a specific police case requesting information on stolen, wanted, or suspect vehicles.

-The ALPR cameras were installed in February 2020.
-Comparing the period of February through June for property crimes occurring in the Macarthur Parking Garage between 2019 and 2020, there were 9 incidents in 2019 and 7 incidents in 2020.
-There currently is insufficient data to establish a link between the deployment of ALPR technology and property crime rates at this location.
+The ALPR cameras were commissioned for service in February 2020.
+Comparing the period of February through June for property crimes occurring in the Macarthur Parking Garage between 2020 and 2021, there were 7 incidents in 2020 and 28 incidents in 2021.
+There currently is insufficient data to establish a statistical link between the deployment of ALPR technology and property crime rates at this location, mainly because our parking levels have not returned to pre COVID occupancy levels.
+However, ALPR was used on multiple occasions to investigate property crime.

-The COVID-19 pandemic also impacted ridership and parking in 2020, making a comparison between the time periods difficult.
+The COVID-19 pandemic also impacted ridership and parking in 2020 and into 2021, making a comparison between the time periods difficult.
 Additionally, the COVID-19 pandemic has impacted training and the BART Police Department has not yet had the opportunity to fully train employees on how to use the ALPR data generated by this project for investigative purposes.